luca-gherardi/counterProjectJavascript/README.md

 # counterProjectJavascript

- This project is javascript app which works like a counter.
+ This project is a javascript app which works like a counter.

  I realized it for the "basics javascript course" of https://www.start2impact.it